 The control of business listings between manual citations and LDAs

+When you do a manual citation.
+You have full control over it.
+Therefore, you can claim that listing.
 However, listings on the LDA websites are “unclaimed”, since there is no actual account created.
-A downside of this is that a completely random person can claim your business on that listing, and use it for malicious intent.
+A downside of this is that a completely random person can claim your business on that listing, and use it for evil purposes.

 What happens after one year of using LDA services?

 This is an important question to ask.
-After your yearly subscription ends, the listing loses its trusted status with an LDA company.
-What they do next is, they look for listings on other websites in order to keep the information up to date, and that can lead to many problems.
+After your yearly subscription ends, the listing loses its authorized status with an LDA company.
+What they do next is, look for listings on other websites in order to keep the information up to date.
+And that can lead to many problems.
 With that in mind, it is smart to renew your subscription every year, so you can update information on your own.

 Is outsourcing to manual citation submission companies a good idea?